-From the Enhanced Storage tool within the Solaris Management Console, open the Volumes node, then choose Action->Create Volume and follow the steps in the wizard.
+From the Enhanced Storage tool within the Solaris Management Console, open the Volumes node.
+Choose Action⇒Create Volume.
+Then, follow the steps in the wizard.
 For more information, see the online help.

 Use the following form of the metainit command:

-name is the name for the volume to create.
+Specifies the name of the volume to create.

-component specifies a slice or soft partition to include in the RAID-5 volume.
+Specifies a slice or soft partition to include in the RAID-5 volume.
 At least 3 components are required.

 # metainit d45 -r c2t3d0s2 c3t0d0s2 c4t0d0s2 d45: RAID is setup

-To prepare the newly created RAID 5 volume for a file system, see Chapter 16, Creating UFS, TMPFS, and LOFS File Systems (Tasks), in System Administration Guide: Devices and File Systems.
-An application, such as a database, do not use a file system.
-These applications instead use the raw volume must have its own way of recognizing the volume.
+To prepare the newly created RAID-5 volume for a file system, see Chapter 18, Creating UFS, TMPFS, and LOFS File Systems (Tasks), in System Administration Guide: Devices and File Systems.
+Some applications, such as a database, do not use a file system.
+These applications instead use the raw volume.
+The application must have its own way of recognizing the volume.